elangovana/kendra-ui-sample/README.md

 * file path: search/searchBar/Searchbar.tsx
 * This is the component that goes on the top of the page, and contains the UI for the input search box.
-* The function “onSearch” is a hook to the main function in Search.tsx to make the API call.
+* The function ï¿½onSearchï¿½ is a hook to the main function in Search.tsx to make the API call.
 It picks up the text entered in the search box.

 **Results Section - resultspanel.tsx**

 * file path: search/resultsPanel/resultsPanel.tsx
 * This larger section is used to display the results returned by the query API, separated into three different result elements.
-* Each of these result elements utilizes a set of shared components for features like highlighting, titles, links, feedback buttons, etc.  The shared components are located in the path “search/resultsPanel/components.”
-The shared components must be present for each of the result elements to work.
+* Each of these result elements utilizes a set of shared components for features like highlighting, titles, links, feedback buttons, etc.  The shared components are located in the path ï¿½search/resultsPanel/components.ï¿½   The shared components must be present for each of the result elements to work.
     * Make sure to add the api integration to submit feedback in Feedback.tsx file.
 * The first result element is suggested answers
-    * Categorized as “ANSWER” in the API response
+    * Categorized as ï¿½ANSWERï¿½ in the API response
     * file path: search/resultsPanel/topResults.tsx
     * This element sits at the top of the results section and provides up to three suggested answers from Amazon Kendra.
 * The second result element is frequently asked questions